 I view lowering the IOER as another form of forward guidance.
 I think that it is unlikely that lowering the IOER by 15 or 25 basis points will have much direct effect on loan markets.
 However, it is likely that investors would view this move as a signal that the FOMC is planning to keep its target rate even lower for an even longer period of time.
 In that way, lowering the IOER would serve to lower medium-term and long-term interest rates.

 So, the FOMC can influence the economy through various forms of forward guidance about how long it plans for the fed funds rate to be so low.
 However, the FOMC has another tool at its disposal: what is often termed quantitative easing—QE for short.
 Under quantitative easing, the FOMC buys long-term securities in the open market.
 In exchange for those securities, it credits the sellers’ accounts at the Fed with more reserves.
 The upshot is that there are fewer long-term securities being held by private investors, and banks hold more reserves.

 Just to be clear on one point: The FOMC is only authorized by Congress to buy a limited set of securities.
 Ideas like “the FOMC should buy corporate bonds” would require a change to the Federal Reserve Act—a change that I for one would view as undesirable.
 In meetings earlier this year, FOMC participants indicated their strong preference to return to an all-Treasury portfolio.
-So, I’ll proceed in this speech under the presumption that any new purchases would take the form of long-term Treasuries.
+So, I’ll proceed in this speech under the presumption is that any new purchases would take the form of long-term Treasuries.
 But, as I’ll discuss, the idea behind QE is that the yields on those long-term Treasuries will affect yields on all long-term securities.